Singles Collection: The London Years: Background

+In August 2002, Singles Collection: The London Years was issued in a new remastered Compact Disc and SACD digipak by ABKCO Records.
+This version had a few differences from the 1989 release.
+Notably, the recording of "Street Fighting Man" on the 1989 release (and other releases such as Through the Past, Darkly and Hot Rocks 1964–1971) is the LP stereo mix.
+The 2002 remaster uses the slightly shorter mono single mix.
+Also, the 2002 recording of "Sympathy for the Devil" fades out earlier than the 1989 version.

 In 2006, Steven Van Zandt placed Singles Collection: The London Years on top of his list of the most essential albums of all time, calling it:

-In August 2002, Singles Collection: The London Years was issued in a new remastered Compact Disc and SACD digipak by ABKCO Records.

 Track listing

 All songs by Mick Jagger and Keith Richards, except where noted.